FyraLabs/stratum/README.md

 - 🎮 Versioned mod profiles for games like Elder Scrolls, Fallout, Cyperpunk 2077, keeping the vanilla game pristine while allowing mods to be layered on top.
 - 💾 Backing up fragile, self-modifying applications/games like *The Sims 2*, allowing you to easily roll back to a previous state if the game breaks or gets corrupted.
 - 🍷 Managing Wineprefixes for different applications, without duplicating the entire Wineprefix for each of them.
+No more having 100+ copies of Visual C++ redistributables!
 - ⏳ Seamless filesystem snapshots with live rollback support, allowing you to roll-back entire directories with zero downtime.

 ## Features